MervinPraison/PraisonAIChat/README.md

 ## Integration with PraisonAI

-PraisonAI Chat integrates seamlessly with the PraisonAI agent framework:
+PraisonAI UI integrates seamlessly with the PraisonAI agent framework:

 ```python
 from praisonaiagents import Agent, Task, PraisonAIAgents